Student Handbook

 The SSAO, in consultation with appropriate administrative personnel, may implement interim actions intended to protect the safety and well-being of the CCCS community; preserve CCCS property; address the effects of the reported behavior; and prevent further violations while the matter is under review or investigation.
 Interim actions may include, but are not limited to:

-- Interim No Trespass: The SSAO may issue a “Cease Communications,” “No Contact,” and/or “No Trespass,” directive, also referred to as a persona non grata.
+- Interim No Trespass: The SSAO may issue a “Cease Communications,” “No Contact,” and/or “No Trespass,” directive.

 - Interim Suspension: This interim suspension includes attending classes and events pending a final outcome.
 This interim suspension begins immediately upon notice from the SSAO.
-In cases where a student is banned from campus on an interim basis, they will be subject to immediate arrest for trespass if they are on campus until the exclusion has been lifted.
-A meeting with an SSAO is then scheduled as soon as possible to determine the appropriate conduct resolution pathway.
+In cases where a student is banned from campus on an interim basis, they will be subject to immediate arrest for trespass if they are on campus until the ban has been lifted.
+The SSAO will schedule a meeting with the student as soon as reasonably practicable to determine the appropriate conduct resolution pathway.

 - Any other outcome listed in this procedure below may also be imposed on an interim basis.